ERC-3770: Chain-specific addresses

 Ethereum addresses without the chain specifier will continue to require additional context to understand which chain the address refers to.

-The ethereum-lists/chains curators must consider how similar looking chain short names can be used to confuse users.
+The Ethereum List curators must consider how similar looking chain short names can be used to confuse users.

 Copyright and related rights waived via CC0.